MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

    ![Hit a breakpoint](media/hit_breakpoint.png)

-   Now, you can interact with the application in it's current state, view variables, and step through code by pressing command keys such as **F10** or **F11**.
+   Now, you can interact with the application in its current state, view variables, and step through code by pressing command keys such as **F10** or **F11**.

 1. If you want to use the Linux Console to interact with your app, select **Debug > Linux Console**.